 I’ve been doing quite some thinking during my absence, believe it or not.
 Things changed.
 Heck, I changed.
 So, as a natural extension of my mind, the blog will follow in my footsteps.
 It’s time to gear up.

-When we first launched the Ivory Embassy in 2017, our goal was to explain to you the concepts in biology and related research in a clear and fun way.
-During almost three years, you read about CRISPR–Cas9 gene editing, epigenetics, phase separation, and cancer treatments, to mention a few.
+When we first launched the Ivory Embassy in 2017, our goal was to explain the concepts in biology and related research in a clear and fun way.
+For almost three years, you read about CRISPR–Cas9 gene editing, epigenetics, phase separation, and cancer treatments, to mention a few.
 And that’s all fine and dandy.

 But, while I could keep on simplifying and explaining scientific topics for you, I can’t help but feel you need more than that, something more robust and sustainable.
-There are enough blogs out there explaining science, many of which do it elegantly and pedagogically.
+There are enough blogs explaining science, many of which do it elegantly and pedagogically.
 And that’s great.
-But, instead of chewing your food and feeding it to you, as delicious as that may sound, I’d like to propose you a different direction.
+But, instead of chewing your food and feeding it to you ( as delicious as that may sound), I’d like to propose a different direction.
 How about if, every month, I offer you parts of a metaphorical cookbook titled “How we consume and communicate information and the tools you can use to start thinking critically and spotting bullshit (BS) information and bad science” [the title needs refining].
-It’s an approach you’ve seen at the Embassy before, but I think we can emphasize it even more.
+It’s an approach you’ve seen at the Embassy before, but we can emphasize it even more.

 How to process all the available content

-I believe we all have an analytical scientist in us that wants to get out.
+We all carry an analytical scientist inside our skulls who wants to get out.
 The issue is that your inner scientist is a nerd.
 You just need to find the right way to ask the nerd out on a date.

 So, that’s what I’m going to be up to.
-I’ll probably be doing it for myself at first but, eventually, I might get a small – albeit significant – following with whom I may be able to dialogue eventually.
+I’ll probably be doing it for myself at first, but eventually, I might get a small – albeit significant – following with whom I may be able to dialogue.
 In other words, we’ll be able to learn together.

 If you’re interested, stay tuned for future posts.
 If you’re not, don’t sweat it, I’ll catch you somewhere else.